Botanical illustration: Chinese illustrators

 The Shennong Bencaojing, written between the first and second centuries AD, considered as the oldest book on Chinese herbal medicine, does not seem to have been illustrated originally.
 It was revised by Tao Hongjing's Bencao jing jizhu c.500, which was itself revised by a team of officials and physicians headed by Su Jing (599-674), also known as Su Gong (Xinxiu bencao or Tang Ben Cao or The Tang Classic of Materia Medica), a Chinese pharmacopoeia.
 Yaoxing lun, literally Treatise on the Nature of Medicinal Herbs, is a 7th-century treatise on herbal medicine.

 André-Georges Haudricourt and Georges Métailié mention Song Boren, a poet and painter who is best known for Meihua Xishen Pu (Guide to Representing a Plum Blossom), published in 1238.
 This manual pairs poems with illustrations of plum blossoms at various stages, from buds to full bloom.
 His approach is purely artistic.
 On the contrary, Shen Kuo's Bencao is a book on Traditional Chinese medicine (1249).

 On the other hand, the prince and botanist Zhu Su, acted to promote the welfare of his contemporaries in times of famine when he composed his Jiuhuang bencao or Famine Relief Herbal (1406).
 This text lists 414 edible wild plants, each with an illustration and a brief description of its appearance, pharmacological properties, and culinary uses.

-Li Shizhen(1518–1593) is regarded as a leading scientific figure in China.
-For Haudricourt and Métailié, his Bencao Gangmu (1596) can be compared to similar European Renaissance works.
+Li Shizhen (1518–1593) is regarded as having been a leading scientific figure in China.
+For Haudricourt and Métailié, his Bencao Gangmu (1596) is comparable to similar European Renaissance works.
 The illustrations are not always true to life.

 Bencao yuanshi (Origins of Materia Medica), by Li Zhongli, first published in 1612, focuses on plants with medicinal properties.
 The plants or useful parts of plants are illustrated.

 Cheng Yaotian (1736-1796) observed plants in nature and cultivated them.
 The drawings accompanying his text resemble herbarium specimens, emphasizing flower and fruit details.
 Wu Qijun (1789-1847)'s Illustrated Catalogues of Plants (1848) also relied on direct observation of plants in nature.

 The authors conclude that despite working in rich plant environments, scholar-officials' inventories rarely exceeded 2000 plants, much less than some European floras did in the 16th century.